samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

                 airspeed = msg['airspeed']
 ```

+Following some example repositories online for guidance [2,3],
 It is also quite simple to request a specific message, which can save time waiting when a particular piece of data is needed.
 This is done using...............